-Apple’s generic competitive strategies and intensive growth strategies relate to the company’s strategies in pricing, marketing, and other areas of the business.
-Michael E. Porter’s model for generic competitive strategies defines strategic options that the company can use to develop its competitive advantages in the consumer electronics and information technology and services industries.
-Apple’s generic competitive strategy determines competitive advantages over other companies that provide information technology, consumer electronics, and online services.
-On the other hand, Igor Ansoff’s Matrix of growth strategies presents ways for the technology business to intensively grow in current or new markets and industries.
-In this case, Apple’s intensive growth strategies support the ability to maintain a strong position in the global market.
-With a high rate of innovation and emphasis on excellence in product design, the enterprise succeeds with its premium selling prices.
-This successful positioning indicates Apple’s effectiveness in using its generic strategy for competitive advantage, and intensive strategies for business growth.
+Apple’s generic competitive strategies and intensive growth strategies guide the company’s pricing, marketing, and other business areas.
+Michael E. Porter’s model for generic competitive strategies defines options to develop the company’s competitive advantages.
+Apple’s generic competitive strategy determines competitive advantages over other providers of information technology, consumer electronics, and online services.
+Igor Ansoff’s Matrix of growth strategies presents ways for intensively growing the technology business.
+Apple’s intensive growth strategies support a strong global market position.
+This position indicates Apple’s effective generic strategy for competitive advantage and intensive strategies for growth.

-Apple’s generic competitive strategy aligns with the company’s intensive growth strategies, especially in maximizing the use of the organization’s competitive advantages.
-In particular, the intensive growth strategy of product development is key to fulfilling this generic competitive strategy and supporting the long-term growth and success of the company’s technological goods and services.
-This alignment between the generic competitive strategy and the intensive growth strategies provides support for fulfilling Apple’s mission statement and vision statement.
+Apple’s generic competitive strategy aligns with the company’s intensive growth strategies to maximize competitive advantages.
+These intensive growth strategies uphold the company’s generic competitive strategy for long-term growth and success in providing technological products.
+In this alignment, the generic competitive strategy and intensive growth strategies espouse Apple’s mission statement and vision statement.

 Apple’s Competitive Strategy (Porter’s Model)